smurthys/smurthys.github.io/engagement/index.md

 [Home](/)&nbsp;&nbsp;\|&nbsp;&nbsp;[Biography](/bio)&nbsp;&nbsp;\|&nbsp;&nbsp;[Publications](/pubs)&nbsp;&nbsp;\|&nbsp;&nbsp;[Engagement](/engagement/)

+This page and the related linked pages are about **academic engagement**.
+Please contact me directly about industry engagement.

 I engage students, faculty, and administrators of schools, colleges, and universities worldwide.
 The engagement can be short term (like a day visit) or long term.
 It can be in the form of workshops, tutorials, guest lectures, open forums ("Ask me Anything"), consulting, one-on-one sessions, mentoring,